XYZ-IBD: Benchmarking Robust 6D Object Pose Estimation under Real-World Industrial Complexity: Benchmarks

 Unseen object methods assume the availability of object segmentation or detection as a prior for pose estimation.
 Accordingly, we use segmentation masks produced by SAM-6D for fair comparison among these methods, while seen object methods utilize detection results from YOLOX.
 As shown in Table~\ref{tab:pose_baselines}, all methods struggle on our dataset.
 Specifically, both GDRNet and SurfEmb, representing seen object methods, fail to predict accurate poses, despite being trained on synthetic data.
-In contrast, unseen object methods demonstrate relatively better performance, with FoundationPose achieving state-of-the-art results.
-Compared to existing benchmarks based on household objects~\cite{van2025bop,sundermeyer2023bop}, our dataset introduces greater challenges for pose estimation due to the complexity of object materials, geometric variations, and severe scene clutter.
+In contrast, unseen object methods demonstrate relatively better performance, with SAM6D achieving state-of-the-art results.
+Compared to existing household datasets, ~\cite{van2025bop,sundermeyer2023bop}, our dataset introduces greater challenges for pose estimation due to the complexity of object materials, geometric variations, and severe scene clutter.
+Figure~\ref{fig:visualization} shows a qualitative comparison of the baseline results on XYZ-IBD benchmark.